adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 We are building a state-of-the-art virtual machine for secure and efficient blockchain computations.
 For example, we have added a tool for ‘merklizing’ the code, so that the users only publish the portion of code that actually gets executed.

-æternity’s smart contracts can be massive, gigabytes to terabytes in volume, not a problem — as long as the part that gets executed is relatively small.
+Æternity’s smart contracts can be massive, gigabytes to terabytes in volume, not a problem — as long as the part that gets executed is relatively small.

 # Why do we need Ethereum? #